 Variety in the workplace acknowledges the differences between people, some of those differences we are born with and cannot change.
 Anything that makes us unique contributes to it.
 This can be a religion or belief, your sexual orientation, or your gender, age, and nationality.

-Whereas creating an inclusive working environment that is ethnically diverse and where different kinds of people can thrive, is essential for encouraging full participation and driving innovation and growth.
+Whereas creating an inclusive working environment that embraces all races, ethnicities and genders and where different kinds of people can thrive, is essential for encouraging full participation and driving innovation and growth.

 Organisations and business leaders should adopt codes of practice to support and encourage equality.
-It is important to champion D&I if they are to be successful in attracting and retaining talent.
+It is important to champion diversity and inclusion efforts if they are to be successful in attracting and retaining talent.

 What is the importance of workplace diversity training?